Skip to contents

 Credits

-The scop package is developed based on the SCP package, making it compatible with Seurat V5 and adding support for single-cell omics data.
+The scop package is developed based on the SCP package, with the following major improvements:

 Installation